 - DID YOU KNOW?

-Word Family Quiz: What relative of "incommunicado" can mean "exclusion from fellowship in a group or community"?
+Word Family Quiz: What relative of "mala fide" can mean "the quality of being faithful" or "accuracy in matching or reproducing something"?
 The answer is ...

 - MORE WORDS OF THE DAY